 Urban runoff is a term used to describe the runoff that occurs during rain events in areas that have a high concentration of impervious surfaces, such as asphalt roadways, parking areas, sidewalks, and rooftops.
 Urban runoff typically contains contaminants such as sediment, nutrients, hydrocarbons, metals, and bacteria from a variety of sources within the watershed.
-To combat runoff contaminants, the City of Oregon is planning to construct the Urban Runoff Capture and Otter Creek Restoration Project in the Fall of 2019 through Spring of 2020 at the west end of Eastmoreland Blvd.
+To combat runoff contaminants, the City of Oregon has constructed the Urban Runoff Capture and Otter Creek Restoration Project.
+This project is located at the western end of Eastmoreland Blvd, west of Wheeling Street.
+Construction began in Fall of 2019 and was completed in Summer of 2020.
 By capturing and treating urban runoff, this project will benefit Otter Creek and the Western Basin of Lake Erie.
-The City of Oregon was successful in receiving a Great Lakes Restoration Initiative (GLRI) grant from the US EPA for design and construction.
+The City of Oregon was successful in obtaining a $499,997 Great Lakes Restoration Initiative (GLRI) grant from the US EPA for design and construction.